Were You Injured In A Slip-And-Fall Accident?

 Arkansas follows the modified comparative negligence rule, which means accident victims deemed 50% or more at fault for their injury are not entitled to any compensation.
 Under the rule, if you were partially at fault for your slip-and-fall injury, your recoverable damages will be reduced in proportion to your degree of fault.

-If you slipped and fell on someone else’s property because of the property owner’s negligence or failure to maintain the premises in a reasonably safe condition, rely on our slip-and-fall attorneys at Cortinez Law Firm for assistance.
 We can help you understand your legal rights and work to secure compensation for medical bills, lost wages, and other damages and losses from liable parties.
-Request a free case evaluation with our attorneys today.
+Request a free case evaluation with our attorneys today by calling 501-574-3244 or by contacting us online.